 The Colorado River Headwaters Chapter of Trout Unlimited is located in Grand County Colorado.
 Grand County is the source of the Colorado River.
-Our members are from all over Grand County, with the greatest concentration in East Grand County.
-Please check our Events calendar for upcoming events and activities.
+Our members are from all over Grand County and Colorado's Front Range, with the greatest concentration in East Grand County.
+Please check our Events Calendar for upcoming events and activities.

 The Colorado River Headwaters Chapter of Trout Unlimited is based in beautiful Grand County Colorado at the source of the Colorado River.